retarus/retarus-rust/README.md

 let res:FaxJobResponse = client.send_job(None, job).await;
 println!("Job send, report: {}", res)
 ```
-Now we just send a fax without using a faxing machine.
+Now we just sent a fax without using a faxing machine.

 ## Sync / Async
-The whole sdk is written in asynchronous and should be used this way.
-If you need to use the sdk in a synchronous matter you can easily use the blocking method that is offered by the sdk.
+The whole SDK is written asynchronous and should be used this way.
+If you need to use the SDK in a synchronous matter, you can easily use the blocking method that is offered by the SDK.
 It can be used on each service like this:

 ```rust
 use retarus::common::transport::blocking;